Best Online Tools for Solopreneur Business Owners

 Video hosting: Vimeo or Youtube (depending on the use)

 I use Vimeo for hosting my client and course related educational videos so that it won’t have ads or send people to other videos.
 High quality, reliable, and easy to use.
 No ads.
 Reasonable price options.
-Includes automated closed captioning.
+Includes automated closed captioning and the ability to correct them.

 If you’re using a robust online course or online community system, like Kajabi, video hosting is often included.